 The following information refers to a structured, Human Resources managed oral board processes.
 It does not apply to selection interviews managed by hiring departments.

 This fact sheet has been prepared to provide you with information about the City of Santa Rosa's appraisal interview and certification process.
 Depending on the type of position you apply for, the appraisal interview process may be the only, or just one of many components of the examination process.
 Other components of an examination process may consist of, but are not limited to: a written examination; a physical agility test; a performance test; an assessment center; and, as a post job offer screening process, a psychological evaluation; a polygraph test; a medical examination; and/or a background investigation.

-The types of components used in a testing process, as well as the weight each component carries, are always outlined in the announcement for that job.
+The types of components anticipated in a testing process, as well as the weight each component carries, are usually outlined in the announcement for that job.
 The job announcement will give you a good idea of what to expect as well as any testing dates if they have been scheduled.
 The appraisal interview is one of the more frequently used methods of testing, and is generally weighted heavily when it is used.
 It may count as part of, or 100% of your final score.
 Your final score determines your placement on the eligible or hiring list.

 During the appraisal interview process, candidates will go through a structured interview, where they will be interviewed by one or more individuals, who are usually subject matter experts in the field for which you are testing.

 During the appraisal interview process, the interview panel will focus on a candidate's job related qualifications for the position.
 Therefore, it would be to your advantage to research the position in advance in order to determine what knowledge and skills may be evaluated during the interview process.